sherryrich/gymbag/README.md

 ### News / Blog
 This feature is used by admin users to display latest news articles and stories to generate inbound traffic to the website organically.
+New Article is submitted by a superuser via the Django admin.
+The superuser enters the following to create a blog post in admin, Title, Slug, Author, Image, Excerpt, Content, Status (Draft or publish) and likes.

 * As the website Administrator I would like to be able to add, view, edit and delete blog posts [#24](https://github.com/sherryrich/gymbag/issues/24)
 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/django_admin_add_post.JPG)
 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/blog.JPG)